Lab-1-1

 -

-Initialize the app by typing the command below:
+Initialize the app by running the following command:

 npm init